SNException/jbp/README.md

 What I also wanted is some additional information about my project especially regarding the emitted bytecode.
 That is why this tool will generate .bytecode files which can immediately be read by just opening them in a text editor.

+This program has been build with OpenJDK 11 and has been tested only on Windows 10.

 ## How to use